DIARY-Top Economic Events to Jan. 31 | Business

 Government Debt Auctions Political and General News

-U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- SUNDAY, NOVEMBER 27 TOKYO - BOJ Deputy Governor Masayoshi Amamiya delivers speech at the 2022 Autumn Annual Meeting of the Japan Society of Monetary Economics – 0410 GMT.
-MONDAY, NOVEMBER 28 LONDON - Participation by ECB Board Member Elizabeth McCaul in panel "How safe and inclusive are crypto payments?" at the Financial Times Live's Crypto and Digital Assets Summit: Winter Edition Recovery, Resilience, and TradFi Integration - 1125 GMT.
+U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ------------------------------------------------------------- MONDAY, NOVEMBER 28 LONDON - Participation by ECB Board Member Elizabeth McCaul in panel "How safe and inclusive are crypto payments?" at the Financial Times Live's Crypto and Digital Assets Summit: Winter Edition Recovery, Resilience, and TradFi Integration - 1125 GMT.
 BRATISLAVA - The National Bank of Slovakia releases its regular financial stability report - 0900 GMT.
 NEW YORK - Federal Reserve Bank of New York President John Williams participates in virtual conversation organized by the Economic Club of New York - 1700 GMT.
 FRANKFURT - Introductory statement by ECB board member Christine Lagarde at Hearing before the Committee on Economic and Monetary Affairs (ECON) of the European Parliament in Brussels - 1400 GMT.
 MADRID - Bank of Spain´s governor Pablo Hernández de Cos along with Spanish banking leaders to take part in financial conference in Madrid - 0930 GMT.
 TUESDAY, NOVEMBER 29 LONDON - Bank of England Monetary Policy Committee member Catherine Mann takes part in a panel discussion on "policy solutions, fiscal and monetary" hosted by The Conference Board - 1235 GMT.
 BERLIN - German Economy Minister Robert Habeck speaks at an industry conference - 0835 GMT.
 FRANKFURT - Keynote speech by ECB board member Isabel Schnabel on "Preisdynamik und Zinswende" followed by a discussion.
 Frankfurter Konjunkturgespräch organised by IG Metall in Frankfurt - 1330 GMT.
 MADRID - ECB vice president Luis de Guindos to make virtual opening speech at financial conference - 0810 GMT.
 VADUZ, LIECHTENSTEIN - Martin Schlegel, vice-chairman of the Governing Board of the Swiss National Bank, delivers speech at Forum for Financial Market Stability, Vaduz – 1500 GMT.
 WEDNESDAY, NOVEMBER 30

 ** LONDON - David Phillips, Head of Traded Risk Measurement at Bank of England, gives a keynote speech at the ISDA’s Trading book capital: Basel 3 implementation, regulating ESG and capitalising digital assets conference 'Implementation of Basel III in the UK' – 1435 GMT. ** WASHINGTON - Federal Reserve Board Governor Michelle Bowman participates in "The Future of Small Banks" discussion before "The Future of Minority Depository Institutions: MDI ConnectTech" event - 1350 GMT.